tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Cascading Power (5th level+)

-Ranged affinity
+Ranged Affinity

-Daily
+Full Recovery

 **Targets:** A number of random nearby creatures equal to the escalation die

 **Effect:** The targets are embroiled in silver fire!
-Each targeted ally can roll an immediate easy save (6+); if that ally succeeds, they regain one daily or recharge power of their choice.
+Each targeted ally can roll an immediate easy save (6+); if that ally succeeds, they regain one full recovery or recharge power of their choice.
 Then each targeted enemy takes damage equal to 1d10 x the escalation die.

 After the damage, roll the escalation die and use the new result.